/ Fayetteville Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury leads to a long-term impairment, you may be entitled to further compensation under Georgia law.
-These entitlements are meant to compensate for the lasting impact of your injury on your future employment potential.
+If your workplace injury causes a permanent disability, you may be able to receive additional benefits under Georgia law.
+These entitlements are meant to make up for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: